Resident Evil Village – Everything We Know

 Resident Evil Village the eighth instalment of the Resident Evil franchise has been announced for the PlayStation 5, Xbox Series X and PC.
 It’s only out next year but we already have some great details on the game.
 Which we’re going to deep dive into here.
 Watch the trailer and you’ll spot plenty of new monsters, a mystery to solve and of course the village.
 If you missed watching the trailer check it out below before we begin.

 Set after the events of Resident Evil 7 Biohazard, we follow the story of Ethan Winters – the survivor of the previous game.
-He’s managed to put the horror of Biohazard somewhat behind him and is happily living a life of no consequences with his wife Mia.
-Putting the nightmares of Baker’s plantation house behind them couldn’t have been easy.
-And we’re led to speculate what is real and what is an illusion.
-Other than that everything is hunky-dory.
-That is until Chris Redfield arrives.
+He’s managed to put the horror of Biohazard somewhat behind him and is happily living a life with his wife Mia.
+Everything is hunky-dory until Chris Redfield arrives.

 If you’ve played the Resident Evil franchise then you probably won’t need an introduction to Captain Chris Redfield.
 He’s the series’s virus busting hero and he’s saved the world on a number of occasions.
 Now however it seems like a darker more swole Chris has emerged from the shadows.
 And it’s not good news for Ethan and his family.
-With no explanation, Chris brutally kills Mia in front of Ethan for no reason that we know of.
+With no explanation, Chris brutally kills Mia in front of Ethan for no reason.

 The trailer dramatically opens with the line “His story comes to a close”.
 Could this be the end of Ethan’s story?
 Whether he dies or simply gets to live a peaceful life afterwards.
 Or could this line apply to our boy Chris Redfield?
-Could it really be the end for him?
-I mean dude has been fighting zombies since 1996, he could use a break.
+I mean dude has been fighting zombies since 1996, he’s clearly losing it.

 Why not call this game Resident Evil 8?
 Well the VIII is replaced by the first few letters of Resident Evil VIIIage.
 Smart.
 A little unnecessary but smart.
 The village itself is modelled in a gothic European look which actually looks a bit Bloodborne-esque.
 Resident Evil Village will include many monsters and set pieces that are based in Eastern Europe.
 European themes can also be seen in the castle which appears like a classic medieval home.
 With a very demonic front door as well as a chandelier, a callback to the first classic mansion.